simjanos-dev/LinguaCafe/README.md

 ## Installation

-The installation process may seem a bit strange to some people.
-It is just a simple docker compose file, except that the git pull command pulls some empty folder structure, and some default files.
-You might understand it better, if you take a look at the `deploy` branch.

-Step 1: Install docker desktop and git.
+#### Step 1: Install docker desktop and git.

-Step 2: Run the following commands from the location where you want to store your files:

-##### Linux and MacOs:
+>[!IMPORTANT]
+>
+> On MacOS you might need actual Docker Desktop instead of just basic Docker, because it allows you to use Rosetta to run images without support for Arm64 like our Python image, which uses Spacy models that only work in Amd64.

+#### Step 2: Create linguacafe folder and download the docker-compose.yml file.

+Create a folder for linguacafe, and a storage subfolder.
+Then download the [docker-compose.yml](https://github.com/simjanos-dev/LinguaCafe/blob/deploy/docker-compose.yml) file, and place in inside your linguacafe folder.
+Your folder structure should look like this:
 ```
-git clone -b deploy https://github.com/simjanos-dev/LinguaCafe.git linguacafe && cd linguacafe
+.
+├── linguacafe
+│   ├── storage
+│   ├── docker-compose.yml
 ```

-If you want to change the default MySQL database and user, you can create a `.env` file and add these lines to it before starting your servers for the first time:
+If you want to change the default MySQL database and user, you can create a `.env` file inside your linguacafe folder and add these lines to it before starting your servers for the first time:
 ```
 DB_DATABASE="linguacafe"
 DB_USERNAME="linguacafe"